aveach/RobotMaria/README.md

 This directory contains:

+/cad - this directory contains CAD files that pertain to the robomagellan project

 /docs - this directory contains all documents pertaining to the project, datasheets, etc...

-/src - this directory contains code written to run on the BeagleBone Black
+/src - this directory contains the main code to be run on the BeagleBone Black

 /snippets - this directory is a temp place holder for code snippets, etc...